-The Nevada Division of Public and Behavioral Health recommends that all citizens test their homes with a radon device that has been shown to be proficient, to protect their family's health.
+The Environmental Protection Agency (EPA), the Center for Disease Control (CDC), and the Nevada Radon Education Program recommends that all citizens test their homes with a radon device that has been shown to be proficient, to protect their family's health.
 If high radon levels are found, a home should be remedied by a competent and proficient mitigation contractor.
 The EPA recommends that homes be tested with long-term tests, but in real estate transactions, taking a long-term test is often not possible or practical.

 Currently, there are no statewide regulations in Nevada that require radon-reducing construction.
-However, the Nevada Division of Public and Behavioral Health encourages builders to voluntarily use radon-reducing construction in Zone 1 and Zone 2 areas within the state as shown on the Nevada EPA Map of Radon Zones.
+However, NREP encourages builders to voluntarily use radon-reducing construction in Zone 1 and Zone 2 areas within the state as shown on the Nevada EPA Map of Radon Zones.
 As radon and geology do not follow county lines an individual building a home may want to consider radon-reducing construction techniques wherever they are building.
 See Radon-Reducing New Construction.

 Radon-reducing construction techniques are effective and cost-efficient steps to take during the initial construction of a home that significantly reduce the potential for high levels of radon.
 If incorporated at the time of construction, radon systems can be hidden and not visible in the finished home.
 If a buyer is considering the purchase of a lot on which to build, he or she may want to consider having the builder incorporate a passive radon-reducing system.
 A new home constructed with a passive system must still be tested after completion.

 Radon's classification as a cancer causing agent has led many home buyers, as well as financial institutions, to desire that radon be less than EPA's action level of 4.0 pCi/l.
-The Western Regional Radon Training Center holds courses for real estate professionals.
-The course discusses how to best work with clients and customers without jeopardizing a sale.
+NREP offers free continuing education classes for Nevada realtors.
+Contact email@example.com to schedule a class.

 For more information: